OpenNuvoton/ML_M55M1_SampleCode/M55M1BSP-3.01.003/SampleCode/NuEdgeWise/BatterySOCEstimation/README.md

 * **Machine Learning Inference:** Utilizes arm::app::NNModel to run quantized TFLite models on edge hardware.
 * **Flexible Model Loading:** Supports loading the model directly from an SD card into HyperRAM or using a compiled-in C-array.
-* **Data Normalization & Quantization:** Automatically scales and quantizes raw floating-point test data (Voltage, Current, Temperature, State of Health) into int8\_t for efficient edge inference.
+* **Data Normalization and Quantization:** Automatically scales and quantizes raw floating-point test data (Voltage, Current, Temperature, State of Health) into int8\_t for efficient edge inference.
 * **Memory Optimization:** Configures the Memory Protection Unit (MPU) to apply a Write-Through, Read-Allocate (WTRA) cache policy to the Tensor Arena for improved performance.
-* **Profiling & Logging:** Includes optional profiling hooks and customizable logging levels to measure inference speeds and debug execution.
+* **Profiling and Logging:** Includes optional profiling hooks and customizable logging levels to measure inference speeds and debug execution.

 ## **Model Information**
-SOC estimation is a deep learning-based Battery Management System (BMS) model architecture designed to accurately predict the State of Charge (SOC) of lithium-ion batteries using charge data.
+SOC estimation is a deep learning-based Battery Management System (BMS) model architecture designed to accurately predict the State of Charge (SOC) of lithium-ion batteries using discharge data.

 |Information||
 |:----|:----|